rabingaire/dotFiles/README.md

 2. Run the following commands on terminal
 ```
 cd ./dotFile/
-chmod +x makesymlinks.sh
+chmod +x run.sh
-./makesymlinks.sh
+./run.sh
 ```
+3. NOTE: No need to install vim, zsh and tmux this script automatically does that :)
-3. Now Figure out yourself how to use the files under this repo LOL :)
+4. Now Figure out yourself how to use the files under this repo LOL :)